 Mel is Melio’s brand mascot and a central figure in the illustration system.
 He is designed to be friendly and relatable, helping humanize the brand and create a connection with users.

-Mel's main goal is helping users navigate the product with ease and making complex processes feel simpler and friendlier
+Mel's main goal is helping users navigate the product with ease

 By creating a personal and deep connection between user and product, it helps convey complex information in a simplified way that identifies with the user, and can be used across various platforms